Fall Tips from our Plumbers in Hampton Roads, Richmond, and Northeastern North Carolina

 Freezing temperatures and plumbing systems don’t make for a great combination, so fall is the time to prepare for the chilly cold that will threaten to freeze your pipes and damage your plumbing system each year.
-If you’re unprepared for the sudden drop in temperature we’ve been experiencing in Norfolk, Chesapeake, Virginia Beach, Hampton, Newport News, Williamsburg, Yorktown, Suffolk, Portsmouth, Tabb, Grafton, Smithfield, James City County, and Hampton Roads, you may find yourself panicking, looking anywhere to find a solution to the problem.
-If you want to avoid costly plumbing repairs, our plumbing company recommends the followings.
+If you’re unprepared for the sudden drop in temperature we’ve been experiencing in Norfolk, Chesapeake, Virginia Beach, Hampton, Newport News, Williamsburg, Yorktown, Suffolk, Portsmouth, Tabb, Grafton, Smithfield, and James City County, you may find yourself panicking, looking anywhere to find a solution to the problem.
+If you want to avoid costly plumbing repairs, our plumbing company recommends the following.

 - The first step is to disconnect any water hoses located outside your home.
 If left alone, the water in the hoses will expand, freeze and cause the faucets and pipes to shatter.

 - A small leak in a faucet doesn’t seem like much, but according to our plumbers in Norfolk, over time even the smallest drip can translate into hundreds of gallons of water wasted.
 If you suspect a leak, contact a local plumber immediately so you can fix the problem and conserve water.
 It’s important to note that no type of pipe is immune from freezing temperatures, including copper, plastic, and steel.

 - Close any interior shut-off valves that lead to your outside faucets.
 Also, drain off any water from the lines.

 - Purchase a faucet insulation kit from the store to protect your outdoor faucets.
 Cover each faucet with the insulation kit.